 100% Silicone Coated, Both Sides

 We utilize a siliconized 20D ripstop polyester in the flys of our polyester tents.
-This material offers weight savings, lower moisture adsorption, no sag when wet, and better UV resistance compared to our silicone coated nylon.
-With low stretch, good bias stability, and only a minor reduction strength this material is ideal for nearly all of our 3 and 3+ season tents.
+This material offers weight savings, lower moisture adsorption, lower sag when wet, and better UV resistance compared to our silicone coated nylon.
+Tear and puncture resistance is lower than silnylon but with low stretch, good bias stability, and with some care taken to avoid puncture and abrasion this material is ideal for nearly all of our 3 and 3+ season tents.
 For tents with polyester flys we still use our 30D sil-nylon in the floors for its superior abrasion, tear, and puncture resistance.